thomassuedbroecker/node-red-twitter-follower/readme.md

 ### Step 1: Setup Twitter developer application

-You need an Twitter account and a Twitter developer application.
+You need a Twitter account and a Twitter developer application.
 With your Twitter account you can access **Twitter developer API** and create a Twitter application.
-That application provides the needed credenticals to access the Twitter API, which is used in that example.
+That application provides the needed credentials to access the Twitter API, which is used in that example.

 #### a.
 [Link to add a Twitter developer application](https://developer.twitter.com/en/apps).